happybeing/visualisation-lab/README.md

 this doesn't mean you can't visualise other data.
 Many formats will be or are already supported from CSV to directly querying of databases.

-If you wish to add support for a new data source or format it can be added easily, by implementing a couple of JavaScript classes to load the data and get it into one of the standard formats used internally for visualisation which are defined in the **VisLab JSON ViewModel Specificaiton** (see below).
+If you wish to add support for a new data source or format you can do so by implementing a couple of simple JavaScript classes.
+You can probably use or tweak one of the existing classes, which load data from a variety of sources, including local files, the web and RDF/SPARQL endpoints.
+Then convert it into one of the standard formats used internally for visualisation which are defined in the **VisLab JSON ViewModel Specification** (see below).

 ## Plan
 The plan is to start simple but long term aim to allow visualisation